nrwl/nx/docs/nx-cloud/recipes/cipe-affected-project-graph.md

 ![CIPE Affected Project Graph -- affect everything](/nx-cloud/recipes/cipe-affected-project-graph-every-projects.png)

-## Create a new CI pipeline execution with a code change
+## Create a New CI Pipeline Execution with a Code Change

 Our `ui` library has 2 components: `button` and `tooltip`.
 From the graph, we can see that both our apps `client` and `web` depend on the `ui` library: `client` uses the `tooltip` component and `web` uses the `button` component.